grycap/oscar_python/README.md

 #### Storage usage

-You can create a storage object to operate over the different storage providers defined on a service with the method `create_storage_client` as it follows:
+You can create a storage object to operate over the different storage providers defined on a service with the method `create_storage_client` as follows:

 ``` python
 storage_service = client.create_storage_client("service_name") # returns a storage object